Rating: 10/10

 Next, I’m reading Humankind: A Hopeful History by the same author.
 You can check out my readings here.
 Thanks so much again for reading.

-You can think of them as extended book reviews by me.
+You can think of them as extended book reviews.

 My book notes differ from traditional book reviews in the sense that I (mostly) do not make recommendations about whether you should read a book.